chinmaynema/chinmaynema.github.io/_posts/2019-05-12-Nandi Hills.md

 - Food and drinks

 ## Tips and Resources
+- Access to the hill opens only at 6am
-- Nandi Hill is very crowded on weekends.
+- Nandi Hills is very crowded on weekends.
 If possible, try to go early morning on a weekday
+- Obviously, monsoon is the best time to visit
 - Beware of monkeys - do not carry or keep food in the open
-- Access to the hill opens at 6am